Wilson Sutherland

 Wilson Alexander Sutherland (26 September 1935 – 7 October 2019) was a British mathematician at the University of Oxford.

 Sutherland earned a doctorate at the University of Oxford in 1963 under the joint supervision of J. H. C. Whitehead and Ioan James, with a dissertation in algebraic topology.

 He was, for many years, a lecturer in mathematics at Oxford, and a mathematics tutor at New College.
 He also taught at the Massachusetts Institute of Technology and the University of Manchester, and, as a visiting professor, at Yale University and the University of Aberdeen.

-Sutherland died at his home in Cumbria on 7 October 2019 at the age of 84.
+Sutherland died at his home in Heversham, Cumbria on 7 October 2019 at the age of 84.